-- Select one of the 10 malfunction code messages.

-- Press the OP key to display the memory location (left) and number of incidents (right), e.g. error code on memory location 7 occurred 4 times

-- Press the C key for the 2nd step.

-- 0 = Do not clear the error memory

-- 1 = Clear error memory
+- Select one of the 10 malfunction code messages. . - Press the PRO MATCH key to display the memory location (left) and number of incidents (right), e.g. error code on memory location 7 occurred 4 times - Press the CODE key for the 2nd step. - Press and hold FINE key and rotate the wheel to set the desired state: - 0 = Do not clear the error memory 1 - = Clear error memory